 Often, true inspiration comes from an unlikely source.
 Until then, you can always utilise one of the internet’s many business name generators, built entirely for the purpose of doing the creative work for you.

-By inputting a short series of words that describe what your business does, name generators such as Biz Name Wiz, Name Thingy and Naming.net offer up a list of potential names, including the option to employ Greek or Latin suffixes/prefixes/root words and even, in the case of Rhymer, relevant terms that rhyme.
+By inputting a short series of words that describe what your business does, automatic generators such as Business Name Generator, Name Thingy and Rhymer offer up a list of potential names, including the option to employ Greek or Latin suffixes, prefixes and root words.

 11. Choose a Name by Mistake